Get notified of page updates

 Why is this study important?

-Women who have an in or have an increased risk of several cancers, including breast, ovarian, , peritoneal and pancreatic cancers.
+Women who have an in BRCA1 or BRCA2 have an increased risk of several cancers, including breast, ovarian, , peritoneal and pancreatic cancers.
 However, research on whether having a mutation increases the risk of skin cancer, specifically melanoma, has been conflicting.
-Because of this uncertainty, people with inherited mutations question when and how often they should be screened for skin cancer.
+Because of this uncertainty, people with inherited BRCA mutations question when and how often they should be screened for skin cancer.

 Study findings